Houston Health Department

 - Anyone desiring an inspection of an existing food establishment must call for an inspection appointment.

 - All existing violations will be documented on the inspection report.
 After all corrections have been completed, a re-inspection must be performed to determine compliance prior to operating.

-- Once an invoice for a food dealer’s permit is issued by the health officer, it must be hand carried and paid at the Houston Department of Health & Human Services office (8000 N Stadium Dr) prior to operating the new business.
+- Once an invoice for a food dealer’s permit is issued by the health officer, it must be hand carried and paid at the Houston Health Department office (8000 N Stadium Dr) prior to operating the new business.

 Please call 832.393.5100 to schedule an inspection or for more information regarding the Health Department requirements for operating a food establishment.